White House Fact Sheet

 - Enhancing Federal Resources for Low-and Moderate Income Communities: Building on the programs already available the Task Force will review the Administration’s programs and policies relating to the availability of clean energy and renewable energy programs nationwide, including within low- and moderate-income communities, with the goal of enhancing funding available in both our existing programs and through the FY2017 budget process.

 - Identifying Private Sector Partners and Foundation Support:Today, the President is calling on mayors and county officials, the private sector, and foundations to step up and support the deployment of clean and efficient technologies in low-and moderate-income communities.
 The Task Force will facilitate partnerships between communities and private sector organizations.
-Already, the following organizations are stepping up to drive energy efficiency in more than 300,000 low-income households and investing more than $220 million in energy saving activities for veterans and low-income customers to help decrease their energy bills:
+Already, the following organizations are stepping up to drive energy efficiency in more than 300,000 low-income households and investing more than $220 million in energy saving activities for veterans and low-income clients to help decrease their energy bills:

 - The American Council for an Energy-Efficient Economy (ACEEE) is committing to advancing energy efficiency in low-income households in the next year through: